gmatte11/gmatte11.github.io/about.md

 permalink: /about/
 ---

 I'm a C++ programmer working at Ubisoft Montreal.
-I also sometimes program for fun.
+I also, sometimes, program for fun.